 It’s totally normal to be concerned about the safety of anti-anxiety medications.
 Some of the older anti-anxiety drugs, like benzodiazepines, are addictive and should not be used long-term.
 They can cause dangerous side effects, including impaired thinking, clumsiness, slurred speech, nausea, blurred vision, confusion, drowsiness, and dizziness.
 People who take these drugs over the long term may develop depression.
 Benzodiazepines can also cause blunting or numbing of the emotions; in blocking feelings of anxiety, they also block other feelings, including feelings of pleasure.

-Benzodiazepines have also been known to cause what’s called paradoxical reactions, which include:
+Benzodiazepines can also cause paradoxical reactions which include:

 Though paradoxical reactions are rare, they can be dangerous.